 However, although this study offers a positive conceptual model for practice and theory, this study also has limitations in not involving the role of the supervisor in building the model.
-Even though in practice, the supervisor also takes a role in the implementation of the thesis examination as a student compation who might provide some helpful answers to the questions submitted by the examiner.
-In the future, further research needs to be carried
+Even though in practice, the supervisor also takes a role in the implementation of the thesis examination as a student companion who might provide some helpful answers to the questions submitted by the examiner.
+In the future, further research needs to be carried out by adding a variable of the role of supervisors as one of the factors that might affect the level of student satisfaction with the online thesis examination.
+Moreover, the results of this study indicate that the three variables studied only affect 73% of the student satisfaction level, which means that there is a factor of 27% which will affect the level of student satisfaction and it could be that the role of the supervisor is one of them.

-Apart from the various limitations of the study, this finding is q 3 encouraging because it has succeeded in explaining the variables that affect the explaining
+Apart from the various limitations of the study, this finding is quite encouraging because it has succeeded in explaining the variables that affect the level of student satisfaction with the implementation of the online thesis examination.
+The findings of this study can provide important insights for policymakers on how to better design an online thesis examination system.